Wolveraptor/Spotify-Playlist-Multi-Level-Sorting/README.md

 ### Additional Information
 This cannot sort playlists that contain local files.

-The python package `spotipy` is required for execution.

 This will sort a Spotify playlist in the following multi-level order:
 * album_artist
 * release_date